 If you extend credit terms to business customers you’ll inevitably end up with plenty of reasons why customers can’t or won’t pay you on time.
-This paper is designed to help you eliminate the reasons why your customers won’t pay you on time and has suggestions and strategies for resolving invoice disputes.
+This paper is designed to help you eliminate the reasons why your customers won’t pay you on time and has suggestions and strategies for resolving and eliminating invoice disputes.

 It’s your job as a credit and collection professional to ensure that your business is paid in a timely manner for the quality products or services you provide.
 You extend business credit terms as a benefit to your customers, and you deserve to be paid when you fulfill your obligation, by shipping the product or completing the service.

 The key to resolving invoice disputes is to identify the dispute very early in the collections process.
 Too often businesses send out invoices, and they wait until the invoice is severely past due before they start calling to find out why they haven’t been paid.

 There are basically two fundamental reasons why a customer hasn’t paid you on time.
 It’s either your fault that you did something (or didn’t do something) preventing them from paying you, or it’s something that they’ve done (or didn’t do) that is beyond your control.

 In the majority of cases, the blame is solely on your business, and there are things you can do to avoid invoice disputes from ever happening.
 There are strategies that you can use to effectively resolve invoice disputes in the rare case that you’ve done everything right, and the customer is at fault.

 Late payments and invoice disputes that may have caused the delayed payment can have a significant negative impact on a business.
 A study conducted in the United Kingdom in 2011 indicated 75% of small businesses were affected by long payment terms or late payments.
 The research further indicated that 50% of these companies spent 4-6 hours each week managing late accounts.
 Perhaps the most startling statistic in this study was the fact that 4,000 businesses failed in 2008 as a direct consequence of late payments.